ECA Protocol#

 /**

-* Tool call final request that LLM may trigger.
+* Tool call that LLM will run, sent once per id.

 */